stringdot/Softy/README.md

 # Softy
-Do you have any questions?
+Do you have any question?
 Ask Softy.